GoogleCloudPlatform/nodejs-docs-samples/appengine/cloudtasks/README.md

 `create-app-engine-queue` or the `update-app-engine-queue` commands to learn about routing overrides for App Engine queues.

-## Deploying the app to App Engine Standard Environment
+## Deploying the app to App Engine standard environment

 Deploy the App Engine app with gcloud: